mitmedialab/science/_includes/lego-underwater-robots.md

 <section>
 <div class="text-container">
-<p class="show">Using this kit, we will run a series of workshops with young people who will build on top of it, making
+<p>Using this kit, we will run a series of workshops with young people who will build on top of it, making
 the marine explorer more sophisticated and customized in order to execute marine science experiments of their design.</p>
 </div>